digitaltwinconsortium/ManufacturingOntologies/README.md

 * UA_SERVER_APPLICATION_NAME - set to "assembly"
 * UA_SERVER_DNS_NAME - set to "seattle"

-#### Onboarding the On-Prem Kubernetes Cluster for Management via Azure Arc in the Cloud
+#### Onboarding the On-Premises Kubernetes Cluster for Management via Azure Arc in the Cloud

-To onboard your on-prem Kubernetes cluster, you first need to install the [Azure CLI](https://aka.ms/installazurecliwindows) on the Windows VM.
+To onboard your on-premises Kubernetes cluster, you first need to install the [Azure CLI](https://aka.ms/installazurecliwindows) on the Windows VM.
 Once installation completes, open a Command Prompt Window and login to Azure via:

     az login